 His passion for wildlife photography has taken him around the world, from Botswana’s Makgadikgadi Pans to Antarctica, from Venezuela’s Los Llanos to Tanzania’s Ngorongoro Crater, and from the Highlands of Ethiopia to the frozen north of Japan.
 He has spent time photographing some of the most fascinating and colourful creatures on the planet, including mountain gorillas, lizards, lions, monkeys, eagles, elephants, bats, penguins and more.
 His photos help emphasize the need to protect the natural world, and he often reports from the frontline of conservation on endangered species and threats to the environment.

-Graeme’s work also encompasses major global issues, including human trafficking, land rights, conflict, poaching, prostitution, child soldiers, violence against transgender communities, conservation, street kids and climate change, often telling otherwise ‘invisible’ or unreported stories from remote parts of the world.
+Graeme’s work also encompasses global issues, including human trafficking, land rights, conflict, poaching, prostitution, child soldiers, violence against transgender communities, conservation, and street kids, often telling otherwise ‘invisible’ or unreported stories from remote parts of the world.

 “Photos can open up the world to people.
 They tell stories, good and bad, and they can change the direction or even the outcome of those stories, whether that’s violence and human rights or wildlife conservation.
 Done in the right way, photography is a powerful force for good.”
 (Graeme Green)